How to Style Your Hallway: 12 Lighting Setups for Every Budget

 • Place fixtures no more than 4 feet apart for consistent coverage

-• Choose trims with a slight gimbal angle so you can direct light toward walls
+• Choose trims with a slight gimbal angle so you can direct light toward the walls

 • Stick with warm white LED trims at 2700K

-• Recessed lighting actually works great with gallery walls no hanging fixtures competing with the art for attention
+• Recessed lighting works brilliantly with gallery walls since there are no hanging fixtures competing with the art for attention

-• This is an “advanced” install, so you’ll probably want an electrician
+• This is an advanced install, so budget for an electrician

 8. Brass Wall Sconces Flanking a Mirror in a Wainscoted Entry

-Wall sconces beside a mirror?
-Oldest trick in the hallway-lighting book.
-But r/Ready-Step7668 nailed the execution so well it deserves attention.
+Wall sconces beside a mirror is the oldest trick in the hallway lighting book.
+But r/Ready-Step7668 executed it so well it deserves serious attention.

-Dark charcoal-grey wainscoting runs to chair-rail height with white paneled walls above.
+Dark charcoal-grey wainscoting runs to chair-rail height with white panelled walls above.
 Two traditional brass sconces with small black shades sit on either side of a large gold-framed mirror.
-Natural light floods through an arched window above the front door.
+Natural light floods through an arched window above the front door and the whole setup feels genuinely considered.

 • Find traditional brass sconces with a small shade and candelabra-style arm